hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 .. code-block:: bash

-    helm repo add istio https://istio-release.storage.googleapis.com/charts
-    helm repo update
     helm install istio-ingress istio/gateway -n cluster-ingress -f istio-gateway-values.yaml

-A reference Helm chart that installs a gateway that uses this service is also provided.
+A reference Helm chart installing a gateway that uses this service is also provided.
-To install it, run the following (assuming environment variable `YOUR_HOSTNAME` set to to your hostname):
+To install it, run the following (assuming the environment variable `YOUR_HOSTNAME` is set to your hostname):

 .. code-block:: bash

-    helm install cluster-gateway canton-network-helm/cn-istio-gateway -n cluster-ingress --version ${CHART_VERSION} --set cluster.hostname=$YOUR_HOSTNAME
+    helm install cluster-gateway canton-network-helm/cn-istio-gateway -n cluster-ingress --version ${CHART_VERSION} --set cluster.hostname=${YOUR_HOSTNAME}

 This gateway terminates tls using the secret that you configured above, and exposes raw http traffic in its outbound port 443.
 Istio VirtualServices can now be created to route traffic from there to the required pods within the cluster.